 Iguana Reef Inn is one of the fancier accommodation options on the island.
 Situated on the west side, the hotel has a large beachfront bar area that is open to non-guests.
 Each day at sunset, the owner feeds the giant Southern Stingrays fish scraps from the day’s catch.

-Without trying to justify, there are elements of the experience that aren’t as bad as they could be.
+Without trying to justify my bad actions, there are elements of the experience that aren’t as bad as they could be.
 The stingrays are wild and come and go as they please.
-They are known to be friendly creatures, and I have scratched and patted wild stingrays in many different places.
+They are known to be friendly creatures, and I have scratched and patted wild stingrays in many different places, so this behaviour isn’t totally out of the ordinary.
 The rays aren’t being drawn towards boats with dangerous motors, and there is plenty of signage around alerting people to take care of stingrays in the water.
-They are being fed fish scraps, which are at least similar to what they would eat naturally.
+They are being fed fish scraps, which is at least similar to what they would eat naturally.

 But of course, knowing there is a free and easy meal coming every day is not healthy for the ecosystem.
 And any wild animal becoming so accustomed to humans can have dangerous consequences.

 So with that, I’ll leave you to make your own decision.
-It’s easy to say ‘they’re coming anyway, regardless of whether I visit or not’ which is what I did.
+It’s easy to say ‘the stingrays come anyway, regardless of whether I visit or not’ which is what I did.
 But I know that isn’t the way to solve wildlife tourism problems like this one.

-- Where – in the beach club area of the Iguana Reef Inn.
-Find it on Google Maps here.
+- 📍 Where – in the beach club area of the Iguana Reef Inn.
+Find it on our Belize Google Map.

 4. Ride bicycles around the island